All Episodes

 As you mentioned, Sean, you know, we're all about legal immigration, the rule of law.

-I'm a first generation American, and the reason why people come here is because the rule of law means something.
+I'm a first-generation American, and the reason why people come here is because the rule of law means something.

 But the Biden administration abandoned the defense of that rule.

-They wouldn't defend it in court, and they won't enforce it and they withdrew it.
+They wouldn't defend it in court, and they won't enforce it, and they withdrew it.

-If the Biden administration won't defend the law, we will.
+We said, wait a minute, if the Biden administration won't defend the law, we will.

 So we filed it.